openharmony/docs/zh-cn/application-dev/reference/apis-image-kit/js-apis-image.md

   if (err) {
     console.error(`Failed to release the receiver.code ${err.code},message is ${err.message}`);
   } else {
-    console.info('Succeeded in releaseing the receiver.');
+    console.info('Succeeded in releasing the receiver.');
   }
 })
 ```